yitongw2/COJ/README.md

    ...
 }
 ```
-The list of servers are the backend servers that nginx will redistribute client requests to.
+The list of servers is the backend servers that nginx will redistribute client requests to.
 ### Installing
 Running the application on a local machine is simple.
 There is bash script named init.sh in the root folder which will initialize whatever the project needs.